-For all employees in this bargaining unit, District will pay an annual uniform allowance toward the cost of clothing items required in the Harbor Police Department Instructions for Public Safety Dispatchers A maximum of Four Hundred Dollars (\$400.00) per year for each year of the agreement will be paid for uniform purchase and replacement caused by normal usage.
+The District will pay an annual uniform allowance toward the cost of clothing items required in the Harbor Police Department Instructions for Public Safety Dispatchers.
+A maximum of Four Hundred Dollars (\$400.00) per year for each year of the Agreement will be paid for uniform purchase and replacement caused by normal usage.
 The annual allowance shall be payable in one lump sum on the second paycheck in October each year for employees on active status as of October 1 of each year.